##24/7 VALENCIA:1. Please tell us something about your background in music

 At the moment, I’m really concentrating on writing and recording my own music.
 It’s a slow process, but I would love to develop my latest project and maybe do some gigs with a live string quartet.
 We are also working with video and would like to incorporate this into live performances, and create a more cinematic experience.
 It’s funny, I read the other day that within TV and film, the public don’t want to know the outcome of the story.
 They want to be left guessing right up to the end of the film.
 However, you play some new music, and if it isn’t something familiar a lot of listeners will dismiss it, and not wait to see where it takes them.
 I really want to see if I can explore this and combine the two things in a live situation.

-10. Could you tell us about your photography?
+9. Could you tell us about your photography & videos?

 Yeah.
 This is something that started as a hobby and has started to get a bit more serious.
 I love taking photos of bands and musicians.
-Little by little it has built up and I have started to work with a friend of mine, Pedro Wessels, working on various shoots.
-We have recently worked for October Clothing and started to get into some fashion photography.
-A great experience but I still feel the thing I love best is getting great shots of live gigs.
+I feel the thing I love best is getting great shots of live gigs.
 You can check out a lot of Valencia music scene on my photography Facebook page.

 Interview by Owl